Hungarian algorithm: Step 4

 All zeros are now covered with a minimal number of rows and columns.

 The aforementioned detailed description is just one way to draw the minimum number of lines to cover all the 0s.
 Other methods work as well.

 Step 5

+If the number of starred zeros is n (or in the general case $min(n,m)$, where n is the number of people and m is the number of jobs), the algorithm terminates.
+See the Result subsection below on how to interpret the results.

-Find the lowest uncovered value.
-Subtract this from every unmarked element and add it to every element covered by two lines.
+Otherwise, find the lowest uncovered value.
+Subtract this from every uncovered element and add it to every element covered by two lines.
+Go back to step 4.

 This is equivalent to subtracting a number from all rows which are not covered and adding the same number to all columns which are covered.
 These operations do not change optimal assignments.

-Repeat steps 4–5 until an assignment is possible; this is when the minimum number of lines used to cover all the 0s is equal to min(number of people, number of assignments), assuming dummy variables (usually the max cost) are used to fill in when the number of people is greater than the number of assignments.
+Result

 If following this specific version of the algorithm, the starred zeros form the minimum assignment.